limeandcoconut/recat/README.md

 Change ga id in keys
 turn on hsts

+## Later
+merge
+express-manifest-helpers
 NotFound in react-srr-setup
-express-manifest-helpoers
-merge

-## Later
 Fix the unsafe-inline in the csp with hashes.
 Figure out the production logs for winston add @throws to jodocs